jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_TempDB_VersionStoreSize.md

 ---
-title: Tempdb Version Store Size
+title: Tempdb Version Store Size Alarm
 last_updated: July 29, 2016
 summary: "This alarm is raised when the Tempdb version store is too large for your environment."
 sidebar: c_sqlserver_sidebar